alessiostalla/portofino-angular-ui/README.md

-# This package
+# Portofino Angular UI

-This is the User Interface (UI) component of Portofino 5.
+This is the User Interface (UI) component of Portofino 6.
 It is built on Angular with TypeScript and it is meant to run in the browser.

 Portofino is a tool for building model-driven web APIs and applications.
 For more information, visit https://github.com/ManyDesigns/Portofino.

+Up to version 5, this component was part of core Portofino.
+In version 6, it has been extracted to a separate project, so that the core can focus more on building services without meddling with UI technologies.

 ## Development server